Coconut: Phylogeny

 The evolutionary history and fossil distribution of Cocos nucifera and other members of the tribe Cocoseae is more ambiguous than modern-day dispersal and distribution, with its ultimate origin and pre-human dispersal still unclear.
 There are currently two major viewpoints on the origins of the genus Cocos, one in the Indo-Pacific, and another in South America.
 The vast majority of Cocos-like fossils have been recovered generally from only two regions in the world: New Zealand and west-central India.
 However, like most palm fossils, Cocos-like fossils are still putative, as they are usually difficult to identify.

-The earliest Cocos-like fossil to be found was "Cocos" zeylanica, a fossil species described from small fruits, around 3.5 cm × 1.3 to 2.5 cm in size, recovered from the Miocene (~23 to 5.3 million years ago) of New Zealand in 1926.
+The earliest Cocos-like fossil to be found was Cocos zeylandica, a fossil species described as small fruits, around 3.5 cm × 1.3 to 2.5 cm in size, recovered from the Miocene (~23 to 5.3 million years ago) of New Zealand in 1926.
 Since then, numerous other fossils of similar fruits were recovered throughout New Zealand from the Eocene, Oligocene, and possibly the Holocene.
-But research on them is still ongoing to determine which of them (if any) actually belong to the genus Cocos.
+But research on them is still ongoing to determine their phylogenetic affinities.
 Endt & Hayward (1997) have noted their resemblance to members of the South American genus Parajubaea, rather than Cocos, and propose a South American origin.
-Conran et al. (2015), however, suggests that their diversity in New Zealand indicate that they evolved endemically, rather than being introduced to the islands by long-distance dispersal.
+One study, however, suggests that their diversity in New Zealand indicate that they evolved endemically, rather than being introduced to the islands by long-distance dispersal.
 In west-central India, numerous fossils of Cocos-like fruits, leaves, and stems have been recovered from the Deccan Traps.
 They include morphotaxa like Palmoxylon sundaran, Palmoxylon insignae, and Palmocarpon cocoides.
-Cocos-like fossils of fruits include "Cocos" intertrappeansis, "Cocos" pantii, and "Cocos" sahnii.
+Cocos-like fossils of fruits include Cocos intertrappeansis, Cocos pantii, and Cocos sahnii.
 They also include fossil fruits that have been tentatively identified as modern Cocos nucifera.
-These includes two specimens named "Cocos" palaeonucifera and "Cocos" binoriensis, both were dated by their authors to the Maastrichtian–Danian of the early Tertiary (70 to 62 million years ago).
+These include two specimens named Cocos palaeonucifera and Cocos binoriensis, both dated by their authors to the Maastrichtian–Danian of the early Tertiary (70 to 62 million years ago).
 C. binoriensis has been claimed by their authors to be the earliest known fossil of Cocos nucifera.